Go back

 If visitors don’t interact with them, then make tweaks to improve their discovery rate.

-If content discovery is good but the revenue needle still isn’t moving, then you know the sales pitch needs fine-tuning.
+If content discovery is good but the revenue needle isn’t moving, then you know the sales pitch needs fine-tuning.

 Revealing It All

 We hope you liked this content discovery article.
-98% of people don’t find this article, and 90% of those don’t go this deep into the topic.
+98% of people don’t find this article, and 90% of those don’t come this far.
+And for that, you deserve our formula.

-The 3rdΒ group has the biggest revenue potential.
+The 3rd group has the biggest revenue potential.

 Evidence Our Formula Works